kartverket/backstage-plugin-risk-scorecard-backend/README.md

 ## Run with docker

-The docker-compose setup contains three different containers (services):
+The docker-compose setup contains two different containers (services):

-- `app`: Default development container for non-M4 Mac machines.
+- `app`: Development container.
-- `appm4` Temporary container for M4 until image used in `app` is patched.
-- `skip`: TODO, but looks like a container aimed at production.
+- `skip`: Production container in [SKIP](https://skip.kartverket.no/).

 To run, use these commands: